maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Documentation system

+1. Ensure links from the editing form end up at the STACK docs.
-1. 404 error does not add an entry to the log.
+2. 404 error does not add an entry to the log.
-2. fix `maintenance.php`.
+3. fix `maintenance.php`.
-3. Update the file, and link this to the documentation system (or just abandon it and use .md!) :
+4. Update the file, and link this to the documentation system (or just abandon it and use .md!) :

      \stack\www\lib\maxima\stackfun.php